Under Review

 PDF

 This paper investigates the dynamics of behavioral changes during a crisis.
 We study this in the context of the first year of the Covid-19 pandemic, where behavioral responses were important in mitigating the costs of the pandemic.
 To identify behavioral responses to unanticipated and transient health risk shocks, we combine high-frequency cellphone mobility data with detailed incidence data in Germany.
 Using an event-study design on local outbreaks, we find that county-level mobility immediately and significantly decreased by about 2.5% in response to an outbreak independent of non-pharmaceutical interventions.
 We also find that the reproduction rate decreased by about 17% in response to a local outbreak.
+Both behavioral responses are quite persistent even after the relative health risk has dissipated.
+By the time of the second wave, the behavioral response to a second or third shock is small or negligible.
+Our results demonstrate the importance of (1) integrating behavioral persistence in models used to study behavior and policies that change behavior, (2) the effectiveness of policies that provide high-frequency localized information on health risks, and (3) the potential persistence of behavioral changes after the Covid-19 pandemic has passed.

 Working Papers